Skip to main content

 Prior Authorization

-A requirement from insurance companies that a provider obtain approval before delivering TMS treatment.
-Typically requires documentation of medication trials, diagnosis, and treatment plan.
+An insurance requirement that a provider obtain approval before delivering TMS treatment.
+Typically requires documentation of medication trials.
+See the prior authorization guide.

 Pulse

 A single magnetic field discharge from the TMS coil.
-Treatment protocols are defined by the number of pulses per session (typically 600-3,000) and pulses per second (frequency).
+Treatment protocols are defined by the number of pulses per session.

 R